NWdawg/wolf-smoke-UI/README.md

---Version 1.0 finished by 02/25/2020.
+#--Version 1.0 finished by 02/25/2020.
-Written in python, html, CSS.
+#Written in python, html, CSS.
 Used Django framework, airnow API.

-# Project Title
+# Project Titlea

 One Paragraph of project description goes here